 As an avid gym tech enthusiast, I always love to look ahead.
-As in recent years, I expect technology to have a growing impact on our industry and I see a number of clear developments that will start to – or continue to – make a transformative impact on the fitness industry in 2018.
+As in recent years, I expect technology to have a growing impact on our industry and I see a number of clear developments that will start to – or continue to – make a transformative impact on the fitness industry and for fitness software in 2018.

 ‘Wearable tech’ is a phrase everyone with an interest in fitness technology will have come across at some point in the recent years.
 While market leaders such as Fitbit and Jawbone have been suffering and are being challenged by industry moguls such as Apple with their Apple watch, it is fair to say that the wearable market is well-established.
 2018 looks set to be another interesting year for wearable tech, which is already estimated to have an industry value of nearly $6 billion, especially with big players such as clothing brand Under Armour (who prefer to see themselves as a technology company) moving into the wearable space.
 I expect the growing success of wearables to be fueled by less friction in usage: the evolution from clunky devices with manual activation to a more seamless user experience, for example by having heart rate tracking integrated into fitness clothing and increasingly smarter sensors in mobile phones.

 These days, it’s a rare sight in many industries to see a business that doesn’t embrace the access-anywhere approach which the possibilities of cloud technology bring.
 While the fitness industry has been slow to adapt initially, 2017 has been a year of huge steps forward and I expect this trend to continue with cloud-based technology becoming the standard over on-premise software in the year to come.
 Interesting enough, in 2015 84% of UK businesses already operated within the cloud, so it’s good to see our industry finally catching up on this development.